gvwilson/sensibleadventures/nardica/outline.md

 Nardica
 =======

+- China-over-the-Sea is watching through Iffy's eyes but she's not allowed to say it

 - make the captain of the *Taroona* the minor villain
   - chases them to get back "his" equipment
   - his ship is sunk, not the Zillions